ClementNerma/NightOS/docs/specs/services/system/fs.md

 * Then to the filesystem interface which translates it
 * Then back to the `sys::fs` service
 * And finally to the client

+### Filesystems detection

+The `sys::fs` serviec is responsible for detecting filesystems.
+It performs this by contacting the [`sys::hw`](hw.md) service to enumerate and access the different storage devices, as well as being notified when a storage device is connected, disconnected or changes.

+Filesystems are detected using a variety of methods.
+If all fail (which is, if the filesystem is not one that is [natively handled](#natively-handled-filesystems)), [filesystem interfaces](../integration/filesystem-interfaces.md) are used one by one to find one that can handle the said filesystem, using their [`IS_VALID_PARTITION`](../integration/filesystem-interfaces.md#0x02-is_valid_partition) method.

 ## Methods